UXCraftForScientificSoftware/Better-Design-and-Usability-for-open-source-science-software/episodes/01_Introduction.md

 This bug has some aspects that are user experience problems/challenges that can begin to be solved by understanding the user experience through research and addressed by making user experience better for this user's specific case.

-[Insert image/comic of a dev calling a bug a technical bug and a designer yes-and-ing it as a usability bug]
+-Insert image/comic of a dev calling a bug a technical bug and a designer yes-and-ing it as a usability bug-

 ## Using user research to understand the ‘bug’ more.